Hadley and its Partners

 NIB Business Basics

-NIB, in partnership with The Hadley School for the Blind, has designed NIB Business Basics, an innovative method to train people who are blind in necessary skills to excel in the business world.
+NIB, in partnership with Hadley, has designed NIB Business Basics, an innovative method to train people who are blind in necessary skills to excel in the business world.

 Coupling Hadley’s proven excellence in distance learning with NIB’s mission to enhance the opportunities for economic and personal independence among blind people, this program allows Blind people to develop fundamental business skills essential to their success.
 The NIB Business Basics curriculum helps build skills in business writing, general business concepts, management, spreadsheets and Web-based research.